Permanent Residence Permit for Refugees

 - Your permanent residence permit may be revoked if you have obtained it as a result of providing false information to the authorities.

 - If you are considered to be a threat to public safety and order, you may be deported.
 In this case, you will also lose your permanent residence permit.
-If you are at risk of losing your recognition or residence permit, seek advice from a counselling centre or lawyer.
+If you are at risk of losing your recognition or residence permit, you can seek advice from a counselling centre or lawyer.
 You can find lawyers and counselling centres in your area on our Local Information page.
 There you can enter the name of the city where you live and search for advice on asylum, right of residence or other legal issues.
-If you need help finding the right counselling centre, you can turn to our multilingual community platform, Together in Germany.

 Important